-- ½ cup (40g) fine shredded coconut / desiccated coconut
+½ cup (40g) fine shredded coconut / desiccated coconut

-- Using wet hands, gently wrap about 2 tablespoons of bliss ball mixture around each raspberry making sure there are no gaps otherwise the raspberry may leak.
+> - Using wet hands, gently wrap about 2 tablespoons of the bliss ball mixture around each raspberry making sure there are no gaps otherwise the raspberry may leak.
 Place balls on a lined plate or tray and set aside in the freezer.

-- When the balls are firm to the touch, remove from the freezer.
+> - When the balls are firm to the touch, remove from the freezer.
 Using a fork, quickly dip each ball in the chocolate then toss in the coconut.
 Return the balls to the freezer for at least 10 minutes to allow the chocolate to set.

-- Store bliss balls in an airtight container in the fridge for up to 5 days or in the freezer for up to 1 month.
+> - Store bliss balls in an airtight container in the fridge for up to 5 days or in the freezer for up to 1 month.
 The bliss balls can be kept at room temperature for 1 day.